raul23/ebook-classifier-training/README.rst

    2           array        dbms    device       regression              python 3           items      server  hardware         training               linux 4            void  relational    driver   classification       vulnerability

+`:information_source:` It is getting too crowded and very hard to read! 🔎

+- Obviously, the words that are part of the category constitute the best predictive features: security (positively correlated with computer security), dataset, intelligence, linux, neural.
+- Some words can be strongly positively correlated with more than two classes such as kernel (positively associated with linux, machine learning and artificial neural networks).

 Classifying with ``ComplementNB``
 """""""""""""""""""""""""""""""""